senthilkumar25/Campaign-Analysis-PowerBI/README.md

 # Campaign-Analysis-PowerBI
-Campaign Analysis By Customer Segmentation
+Campaign Analysis And Segment The Customers